Article by Hans Holter Solhjell.

 You can download a basic version of the response funnel here.

-If you are interested in more information about the response funnel model you can receive our newsletter by registering your email, downloading the response funnel model below.
+If you are interested in more information about the response funnel model you can register for our newsletter.
+You will then receive a copy of The Response Funnel.

-We will then send you information about new developments of the response funnel as well as our related courses and training programs.
+In our newsletter, you will receive information about new developments of The Response Funnel as well as our related courses and training programs.